2023 Solar Incentives Guide for Greene, PA - Tax Credits & Rebates

 EcoWatch's Greene, PA Solar Incentives FAQs

 If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Speaking with the company that installed your system, or any local Greene solar installer, can help you understand what incentives you qualify for.
+If you installed your system between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Speaking with a representative from the company that installed your solar system, or any local Greene solar installer, can help you learn more about what incentives you qualify for.

-To find the best solar panel installer in your area, check out our guide to the top solar companies in Greene.
+To find the right solar panel installer for you, check out our guide to the top solar companies in Greene.

 Can I use a combination of multiple types of renewable energy to power my home?